Probate Q&A Series

 Key Takeaways

-• Dying intestate means the court applies North Carolina’s default rules to distribute real property under N.C.
+• Dying intestate means North Carolina’s default rules govern distribution of real property under N.C.
 Gen. Stat. § 29-14 and following sections.

-• Surviving spouse and descendants divide property according to statutory percentages.
+• Surviving spouse and descendants divide real property according to statutory shares.

-• An appointed administrator must inventory assets, notify creditors, pay debts, and record deeds.
+• An appointed administrator must inventory assets, notify creditors, pay debts, and may need to record deeds or other instruments depending on the estate administration.

 • Errors in the probate process can cause delays and disputes.
 Professional guidance ensures compliance with state law.